saliormoon/Cookbook/recipes/CompilingUnderWindows30.md

     cd Build64
     cmake -G "Visual Studio 14 Win64" ..

+Note that in some cases cmake struggles to find the proper python interpreter (i.e. the cygwin one won't work).
+You can force overrule it by appending:

+    -DPYTHON_EXECUTABLE:FILEPATH=C:/tools/python2/python.exe

 You can now load these in the Visual Studio IDE or use cmake to start the build:

     cmake --build . --config RelWithDebInfo